Csv Delphi ActiveX Reference Documentation

 The following keywords are defined:

-• QuotedCells (v9.5.0.96) Forces all cell contents to be double-quoted when emitting the CSV to a file or string
+• QuotedCells (v9.5.0.96) — Encloses every cell value in double quotation marks when writing the CSV to a file or string.

-• QuotedColumnNames (v9.5.0.96) Forces all column names to be double-quoted when emitting the CSV to a file or string
+• QuotedColumnNames (v9.5.0.96) — Encloses every column name in double quotation marks when writing the CSV to a file or string.

 top